Eric Mackay

 A 1940 biography of Corelli, George Bullock's Marie Corelli: The Life and Death of a Best-Seller, hinted that the relationship was incestuous; this has generally been discounted, though Eric's laziness and lack of scruples are acknowledged.
 This was an old rumour, attributed to Edmund Gosse.

 Mackay's poem "Elëanor" was set to music by British composer Samuel Coleridge-Taylor.
 (Song published in 1899 by Novello & Co.)

+He was interred in Highgate Cemetery on 4 June 1898.